310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Chiaki %}
-Ah—Ohhh… You’re right, they’re actually human.
+Ah— Ohhh… You’re right, they’re actually human.

 T-That’s quite the detail to your costume!
 Did you make it yourself?

 Y-You suddenly appeared from the corner, so I thought you were a real ghost!
 Ahaha~♪

-… Eeek!!
+…Eeek!!
 Something just creeped down my back!!
 S-Something cold!
 I’m scared!
 It’s scary!
 I’m scared!!
 {% endbubble %}

 {% bubble Midori %}